 A good video producer should ask you, in so many words, “So now what?"
 You've produced this nice beautiful video, so what?
 You've shown it to an audience of 500 people, so what?
 What is the outcome you're trying to generate with this piece?
 What happens next?

 It's important to know what the call to action will be from your video.
 Do you want people to explore your site more, to reach out and contact you, or to donate money?
 Each one of these desired outcomes requires a different type of video to be successful.
 Be sure to consider your "so now what" before you start your video project.

 4. Where will it be viewed?

 We recently had a prospective video client tell us they want an overview video for their company that can be used online, in meetings, at trade shows, and in emails.
 That's a pretty good list, but the video may be presented differently for each audience.
 It's important that a producer knows all the places you plan to show your video because what works online may not work in a meeting presentation or at a trade show.

 5. How will this video help you generate revenue?

-Outside the nonprofit world, business-to-business organizations are using video as a communications or sales tool.
+Outside of the nonprofit world, business-to-business organizations are using video as a communications or sales tool.

 Producer: "Why do you want this video?"